adhiraj-ranjan/smsbomber/README.md

 # smsbomber
 Python made open source telegram sms bomber bot

+⚠️ NOT MAINTAINED ANYMORE ⚠️

 Note - Runs on **`python3`**

 ### Usage
-You can use the Bot here => https://t.me/truebomber_bot
+You can use the Bot here => https://t.me/-

 And its source code is provided.